chisomchris/wireframing/README.md

 The design change prevented confusion and reduced customer support requests.

 Developers implemented the feature correctly the first time, avoiding rework.

-## Conclusion

-Wireframing serves as a visual guide and communication tool that ensures alignment between designers, developers, and stakeholders.
-It identifies usability issues early, leading to a more intuitive, user-friendly, and efficient final product.